-So you like crazy, low-budget films?
+So you like quirky, low-budget films?

 Owned and operated by Joe Giacobello -- a local actor, comedian, and writer originally from Erie, Pennsylvania -- Bello Productions is best known for "Doing Therapy," a lighthearted romantic comedy set in modern-day Pittsburgh, Pennsylvania.